boobo94/boobo94.github.io/_drafts/webservice-folder-structure.md

 This article will presents you how I structure my projects when I need to create a simple web service in Golang.
 It's very important for you to keep a simple but intuitive architecture, because as you know, in golang you can call methods by reference the package name before.

+In the following lines I'll present a simple

 /api

 /cmd